Hone Your Narrative Nonfiction Style and Skills

 Enjoy the flexibility of online learning, which allows you to participate in class activities, assignments and discussions on your schedule, from anywhere.
 Experience cutting-edge technology and a supportive, diverse learning community.

 Explore the art of autobiographical storytelling and the mechanics of writing a book-length memoir or collection of essays.
 Embark on the enriching process of telling the story of your life.

 Explore the fundamental concepts and practical applications of technical writing.
 Learn the styles, formats and requirements for different kinds of technical communication.

-Discover storytelling principles that will engage your target audience and develop a powerful cross-channel content strategy with measurable goals.
+Discover storytelling principles that will help you engage your target audience, and learn how to develop a powerful cross-channel content strategy with measurable goals.